 Wyoming Roommate Agreement

-A Wyoming roommate agreement is a written contract between individuals sharing a residence or apartment.
-This agreement specifies the terms and conditions of living together, including responsibilities for rental and utility payments, as well as rules for property care and upkeep.
+A Wyoming roommate agreement serves as a written contract between individuals sharing a residence or apartment.
+This roommate contract specifies the terms and conditions of living together.
+Also, it outlines responsibilities for rental and utility payments, as well as rules for property care and upkeep.

 Wyoming Roommate Agreement